 Sustaining and Enhancing the Kissimmee Chain of Lakes

-Listed below are links to initiatives or projects directly and indirectly related to the three major components of Kissimmee Basin initiatives.
+Listed below are links to initiatives or projects directly and indirectly related to Kissimmee Basin initiatives.
 The list also includes projects in the interconnected Kissimmee-Okeechobee-Everglades ecosystem with associated benefits to this basin.

 - Northern Everglades and Estuaries Protection Program

 - Central Florida Water Initiative (Upper Kissimmee Basin Water Supply Plan)

 - FDEP Group 4 Total Maximum Daily Loads (TMDLs)